deephealthproject/eddl/docs/sphinx/source/layers/data_augmentation.rst

 Data augmentation
 =================

-This layers perform random transformations over the previous layer.
+These layers perform random transformations over the previous layer.
 Ranges are defined using relative coordinates between 0 and 1.

 .. note::